 Coming back to contextual targeting and ai advertising, thanks to our superior technology, we are able to do deep dives into site analysis.
 We already mentioned that 95% of traffic coverage transforms into 1.5 million articles scanned every hour, but what matters even more, is the depth of the analysis and what this means for brands running campaigns with RTB House.

 Our contextual marketing solution goes far beyond general information when analyzing a website.
 We scan each article separately and record data including: the URL, site keywords, and additional data about content such as images or video.
 This data is then analyzed by Natural Language Processing algorithms, which determine the importance of keywords and assign the site to the most relevant category or categories.
 The weighting of keywords is crucial, otherwise, it would be easy to end up targeting content about an apple pie recipe instead of Apple computer software.

 Brand safety is directly related to contextual advertising.
 Avoiding unsafe content is a top priority for all brands and agencies.
 This is partially fueled by brand safety concerns associated with platforms dominated by user-generated content.
 Programmatic contextual advertising offers an effective and brand-safe alternative.
 A profound understanding of inventory content allows for very precise blocking of unwanted publishers, sites, or phrases.

 Target people, not context

 Granular contextual advertising (including phrases and inflection) allows for the creation of contextual audiences of users interested in a given topic.
 Those audiences are then reached in the most efficient way, thanks to the Deep Learning algorithms responsible for bidding.
 The same technology decides what ad format and ad content to display, and then creates a personalized experience while fully respecting user privacy.

-Contextual is the future.
-Find out why you should try it
+Contextual targeting now and in the cookieless future – find out why you should try it